CHICAGO EXOTICS ANIMAL HOSPITAL

 Brittany

-Brittany is one of our new employees who will be working at the front desk and the back as well.
+Brittany brings calm energy to our front reception area and to our back technician squad!
 She is studying to become a CVT.
-She is also a pet sitter!
+She is also a pet sitter and pottery artist!

 Picture